Staleness-Centric Optimizations for Parallel Diffusion MoE Inference: Conclusion

 \section{Conclusion}

-We propose \dice{}, a staleness-centric optimization framework that accelerates MoE-based diffusion model inference through three core innovations: \textit{Interweaved Parallelism} for reducing step-level staleness, \textit{Selective Synchronization} for selectively synchronizing staleness-sensitive layers, and \textit{conditional caching}, a token-aware strategy that dynamically adjusts communication frequency.
-Together, these techniques reduce memory usage, enhance inference efficiency, and achieve up to $1.2\times$ speedup over expert parallelism with minimal quality loss.
-We anticipate that \dice{} will pave the way for future scalability and efficiency improvements in distributed diffusion model inference. {
+We propose \dice{}, a staleness-centric optimization framework that accelerates MoE-based diffusion model inference through three core innovations: \textit{Interweaved Parallelism} for reducing step-level staleness, \textit{Selective Synchronization} for selectively synchronizing staleness-sensitive layers, and \textit{Conditional Communication}, a token-aware strategy that dynamically adjusts communication frequency.
+Together, these techniques reduce memory usage, enhance inference efficiency, and achieve up to $1.26\times$ speedup over expert parallelism with minimal quality loss.
+We anticipate that \dice{} will pave the way for scalability and efficiency improvements in diffusion model serving.